 The weather turned wintry outside and the night breeze frosted onto the hair of the statue like white little flowers.
 A dim light approached, a young man came with a torch in his hands.
 He stayed longer than anyone else before.
 He put the torch on the ground, it filled the warehouse with warm light.
 He was staring at the statue bewildered while he was slowly walking around it.
 He was truly surprised that something like this could be found at such an abandoned place.
 Then, he gently grabbed her arms and put her in a sitting position and tilted her head high up.
 He smoothly put some wandering hair behind her ears revealing her lovely face and knelt down and smoothed the creases on her dress.
 Now she had become a very picture of a gracious young lady.
 Had he been looking upwards, he would have seen that the statue was looking down at him with a smile on her face.
 Just as if he had sensed it he looked up right in the eyes of the statue.
 Eyes wide open he smiled back at her and put her hands in her lap.
 They were looking at each other like this for a long and long time.
 He was mesmerized by how the light of torch flickering in the statue’s eyes.

-But just like for everyone else, the time for the young man to leave has come.
-Just like everyone else, he put the chisel down and turned toward the entrance, making sure not to leave the door open.
-As he left, the draft stirred up the shimmering shards in the storage and put the candles out.
+But just like for everyone else, the time for the young man to leave had come.
+Just like everyone else before, he put the chisel down and turned toward the entrance.
+He made sure not to leave the door open this time.
+As he left, the draft stirred up the shimmering shards in the storage and – unbeknownst to him – put the torch out.

-By the time the dust settled, only the frozen shape of the girl remained there, kneeling on the ground, holding onto the scattered chunks.
+By the time the dust settled, only the shape of the girl remained there, kneeling on the ground, holding onto the scattered slivers.